Online Payment Security: A Guide for Businesses

 Ultimately, data breaches can result in the following:

-You can manage a breach by complying with Data Privacy Laws and limiting access to sensitive data to personnel needing it.
+You can manage a breach by complying with Data Privacy Laws and limiting access to sensitive data to personnel who need it.
 Here are other ways you can manage data breaches:

-• Conduct a thorough analysis concerning the data breach’s origin.
+- Conduct a thorough analysis of the data breach’s origin.

 Malware and Ransomware